grafana/agent/docs/operation-guide.md

 of metrics and send them to two completely different remote_write systems.

-Instances are especially relevant to the [scraping service mode](./scraping-service.md), where breaking up your scrape configs into multiple Instances is required for sharding and balancing scrape load across a cluster of Agents.
+Instances are especially relevant to the [scraping service mode]({{< relref "./scraping-service.md" >}}), where breaking up your scrape configs into multiple Instances is required for sharding and balancing scrape load across a cluster of Agents.

-## Instance Sharing
+## Instance sharing

-The v0.5.0 release of the Agent introduced the concept of _Instance sharing_, which combines scrape_configs from compatible Instance configs into a single, shared Instance.
+The v0.5.0 release of the Agent introduced the concept of _instance sharing_, which combines scrape_configs from compatible instance configs into a single, shared Instance.
 Instance configs are compatible when they have no differences in configuration with the exception of what they scrape. `remote_write` configs may also differ in the order which endpoints are declared, but the unsorted